||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 Outside, the rain turned into a torrential downpour the moment Susan stepped onto the street.
-A frantic dash took her back to Bond Street station, from where she had the dubious pleasure of a slow ride south squashed like a sardine in a sweaty overcrowded train.
+A frantic dash took her back to Oxford Circus station, from where she had the dubious pleasure of a slow ride south squashed like a sardine in a sweaty overcrowded train.

 The drive home was uneventful.
 As the rush-hour traffic crawled from one red light to the next, Susan’s euphoria following her dismissal of Mordussen faded and her mood, like the sound of AC/DC on the cassette player, was soon Back in Black.
 It was a relief to finally have a reason for her confused and angry childhood, not that gender dysphoria was an easy thing to accept.
 Yet it did not explain why the rest of her life had gone so horribly wrong.

-By the time her Volkswagen reached the forecourt of her block of flats, the rain poured harder than ever.
+It was raining harder than ever by the time her Volkswagen reached the forecourt of her block of flats.
 She found a parking space between a rusting skip and upturned shopping trolley, brought the camper van to a halt and killed the engine.
 As she sat staring blankly at the rain lashing against the windscreen, an idea popped into her mind.

 “Ireland,” she murmured.
 “The time approaches.”